Leaf-Agriculture/docs/docs/quickstart.md

 :::

 ## Authentication
-After creating and confirming your account, the first step is to authenticate with your email and password to retrieve an API token.
+After creating and confirming your account, the first step is to authenticate with your email and password to retrieve a Leaf token.
 This token is what we'll use in subsequent steps to talk to the API.
 Be sure to keep a copy of this token for the remaining steps.

 <Tabs